taikedz/dockervisor/README.md

 	dockervisor start last IMAGENAME

-Mark a container as stable - one you might want to come back to after upgrading an image
+Mark the currently running container as stable - one you might want to come back to after upgrading an image

 	dockervisor stable IMAGENAME